sarthaksharma13/RenderForCNN_annotation/README.md

 The steps to run are present in https://github.com/sarthaksharma13/RenderForCNN_KeypointGeneration/Readme.txt.
 Advise is to go through that first.
 However as this is the data annotation pipeline which generates 3 views to be annotated.
 The sample views are present in data/view_distribution/Auto.txt
+## Purpose Of the Pipeline:
+This pipeline is a core part of the IROS18 paper.
+This pipeline is used to generate images of ShapeNet or other CAD Models for 3 specific views, the views depend upon the camera parameters specified by the user.
+The camera parameters namely are the **Azimuth, Elevation, Tilt and the Distance of the camera**.

 ## Steps to run the pipeline :

 1. In the file **setup.py**, change the **class** to the class you want to generate the images for.